NAELA Foundation FAQ

 Can I pledge a gift?

 Yes, gifts may be pledged for up to five years.
 We will work with you to arrange the optimal payment schedule for your gift.
-Donate online or download a Pledge Commitment Form.
+Donate online or scroll down to download the Pledge Commitment Form.

 How do I make a planned gift?

 Please contact NAELA to make a planned gift that will impart your legacy on the work of NAELA and the Foundation.
 Some options for planned giving include an IRA Charitable Rollover, a Charitable Gift Annuity, a Deferred Charitable Gift Annuity, a Pooled Life Income Fund, a Charitable Remainder Unitrust, a Charitable Bequest, or a Charitable Lead Trust.